Canada's Quebecor to pull its ads from Facebook, Instagram

-July 5 (Reuters) - Telecom and media firm Quebecor QBRb.TO said on Wednesday it will pull its ads from Facebook and Instagram, following Meta Platforms' META.O decision to stop access to news on both the social media platforms in Canada over a law requiring payments to local news publishers.
+July 5 (Reuters) - Quebecor QBRb.TO said on Wednesday it will pull its ads from Facebook and Instagram, following Meta Platforms' META.O decision to stop access to news on the platforms in Canada over a law requiring payments to local news publishers.

 The "Online News Act", or House of Commons bill C-18, introduced in April last year laid out rules to force companies such as Meta and Alphabet-owned GOOGL.O Google to negotiate commercial deals and pay news publishers for their content.